American Indian languages

 Though these languages are most properly known as 'Algic' to linguists (Wiyot and Yurok are not considered closely related

-enough to qualify as Algonquian, and the broader category Algic includes them as well), 'Algonquian' (also spelled 'Algonkian') is the
+enough to qualify as part of the Algonquian grouping, and the broader category Algic includes them as well), 'Algonquian' (also spelled 'Algonkian') is the

-general term most often used by the Native American people who speak them.
-Algonquian Indian languages are not related to
+general term which is most often used by the Native American people who speak them.

-Spoken in the northern US and Canada, the Algic language family includes:
+Spoken in the northern United States and Canada, the Algic language family includes:

 Eastern Algonquian Languages